REConnect: Participatory RE for Social Sustainability: Related Work

-However, CrowdRE and GenAI approaches raise ethical and inclusivity considerations.
-While they scale well, less vocal stakeholders may be underrepresented, and AI models can inadvertently propagate biases present in the training data \cite{tronnier2024bias, alkfairy2024ethical, ferrara2023fairness}.
-From a value-sensitive perspective, this highlights the risk of systematic exclusion, where software may neglect underrepresented groups or misalign with users’ values \cite{aizenberg2020designing, bano2023operationalizing}.
-Gender minorities and other marginalized populations, for example, may be overlooked if datasets or training procedures are not inclusive \cite{undp2024gendersensitive, ramos2024discriminatory}.
-Integrating CrowdRE with GenAI in a way that actively considers human values, stakeholder diversity, and ethical principles is therefore essential for building software that is both functional and socially responsible \cite{opus2024ethical}.
+This makes the inclusiveness failures, already documented in traditional and participatory elicitation contexts, compound in GenAI approaches: less vocal stakeholders are systematically underrepresented, and AI models can inadvertently propagate biases present in training data \cite{tronnier2024bias, alkfairy2024ethical, ferrara2023fairness}.
+From a value-sensitive perspective, this highlights the risk of systematic exclusion, where software may neglect underrepresented groups or misalign with users' values \cite{aizenberg2020designing, bano2023operationalizing}.
+Gender minorities and other marginalized populations may be overlooked when datasets or training procedures are not inclusive \cite{undp2024gendersensitive}.
+Crucially, neither CrowdRE nor GenAI approaches provide any mechanism for surfacing the informal community influencers, political dynamics, historical mistrust, or trust-dependent information sharing that determine whether communities will adopt and sustain technology solutions.
+This is not merely a technical limitation but a social sustainability risk: the communities most in need of socially impactful software are precisely those whose relational infrastructure is invisible to automated approaches, and whose exclusion compounds existing inequities rather than addressing them.